Reza-ch/UT-AP-HW4-management_of_employees_salary/README.md

    - The output is formatted for clarity and correctness.

-This project showcases the application of object-oriented programming techniques to a practical problem, fulfilling the requirements of the Advanced Programming course homework.
+This project showcases the application of object-oriented programming techniques to a practical problem, fulfilling the requirements of the Advanced Programming course Assignment.